aws/iot-atlas/content/glossary/personae.md

 <!--more-->

 ### Business Decision Maker
-> the CEO, CTO, CSIO or manager of the Big Data team who is constantly on the lookout for solutions that will solve the company's problems
+> the CEO, CTO, CSIO, or manager of the Big Data team who is constantly on the lookout for solutions that will solve the company's problems

+### Line of Business Application Developer
+> a cloud-knowledgeable developer who creates, owns, and maintains an entire application or service vital for the effective operation of an enterprise's critical processes

 ### Data Engineer
 > a technically-savvy person who knows both how to setup the cloud data infrastructure for the company and who is responsible for making sure it works right